getpopper/popper/docs/sections/guides.md

 - `--allow-root` runs JupyterLab as a root user (the recommended method for running Docker containers), which is not enabled by default.

-Follow the generated link in a browser to access Jupyter Lab.
+Follow the generated link in a browser to access JupyterLab.

 ### Package management

-It can be difficult to guess in advance which software libraries will be needed.
+It can be difficult to guess in advance which software libraries are needed in the final workflow.
 Instead, update the workflow requirements as you go using one of the package managers available for Python.